gofynd/fdk-client-kotlin/documentation/platform/CONFIGURATION.md

 | body | [CreateApplicationRequest](#CreateApplicationRequest) | yes | Request body |

-Create new sales channel under current company
+Applications are sales channel websites which can be configured, personalized and customized.
+Use this API to create a new application in the current company.

 *Returned Response:*